Loading...

 Yes, if the kidney infection is left untreated, it leads to chronic kidney infection.
 The following risk factors regarding kidney infection include

-• Dietary Adjustments: For kidney infection patients, it is recommended to limit salt intake, increase fluid intake, and eat a balanced, healthy diet.
-Excess salt strains the kidneys and decreases their functionality.
-Increased fluid intake helps prevent bacteria from sticking to the walls of the urinary tract and flushing out through urine.
+Increased fluid intake helps prevent bacteria from sticking to the walls of the urinary tract and flushes them out through urine.
 Also, focus on a diet rich in fruits, vegetables, and whole grains.
 These foods support overall health and immune function, reducing the risk of infection.

 Myths and Misconceptions